-- LCMS+ is a full-featured education management system designed to simplify the delivery of complex medical curriculum.
+LEO is a full-featured education management system designed to simplify the delivery of the complex medical curriculum.
+Leo is the new adopted name of the platform after the rebranding of the company name from LCMS+ to now Davinci Education.

-LCMS+ was developed over seven years at Duke University School of Medicine (DUSOM) with the aim of having a very robust system that would be easy to maintain, well understood and readily available.
-The system was then donated to Kilimanjaro Christian Medical College (KCMCo) by DUSOM through MEPI as one of the benefits of KCMC-Duke collaboration.
-It is equipped with automated, personalized alerts to help make students and faculty aware of issues needing attention.
+This system was adopted at KCMUCo in 2011 as LCMS+ from Duke University School of Medicine (DUSOM) with the aim of having a very robust system that would be easy to maintain, well understood, readily available and most important the system that is designed to simplify the delivery of a complex medical curriculum.
+LEO is equipped with automated, personalized alerts to help make students and faculty aware of issues needing attention

-Its implementation started effectively in 2011 with 150 medical students, five faculty members and one specialist.
-The number kept on increasing annually; we now have a total number of 1076 students from different departments and three specialists to maintain the system.
+It’s implementation started effectively in 2011 with 150 medical students, five faculty members, five courses and one specialist.
+The number kept on increasing annually; Presently, in the academic year 2019/2020, there are a total number of 1,486 students from different faculties, 110 faculty members, 108 courses and 2 specialists to maintain the system.

 - A smooth process: